-We spoke with Sam Rigelsford, Director of Global Cyber Defence & Security Operations within Willis Towers Watson.
-Sam has been recruiting heavily and given the usual issues that happen within the SOC burn out, quick turnover of staff etc, Sam has managed to build and maintain a great team and decided to share with us his thoughts on the cyber skills gap.
+We spoke with Sam Rigelsford, who has previously been recruiting heavily and given the usual issues that happen within the SOC burn out, quick turnover of staff etc, Sam has managed to build and maintain a great team and shared with us his thoughts on the cyber skills gap.

 I’ve heard many of my peers discuss the skills gap, and I’ve noticed consistently that there are as many interpretations of the phrase as there are ideas to fix it.
 So let’s handle that first shall we?